klemenStanic/IDS/README.md

 }

 ```
 It consists of three parts; input, filter and output.
 In the input section, I specified three inputs, one for syslogs coming from two VM with "snort" installed, one for sflows and one for netflows.
+Logstash has no built-in sflow input fields, so I used "sflowtool" to listen for incoming packets and pipe the outputs(line-by-line data) to Logstash.<br>
 The data comes throught the input ports in a line-by-line format.
 To get useful information from these lines I wrote specific filters for every type of input.
-I used a logstash's "grok" filters, which help you dissect the line into multiple fields, that are then saved into Elasticsearch.
+I used a logstash's "grok" filters(regular expressions), which help you dissect the line into multiple fields, that are then saved into Elasticsearch.
 I used https://grokdebug.herokuapp.com/ for writing "grok" filters, to make it a bit easier and faster.<br>
-To save data to the correct Elasticsearch index, I specified 3 outputs, one fro syslogs, one for sflows and another one for netflows.
+To save data to the correct Elasticsearch index, I specified 3 outputs, one for syslogs, one for sflows and another one for netflows.

 <b>Kibana</b> is a tool used for vizualizing the data stored in Elasticsearch and it provides numerous other functions like time series, analyzing relationships, exploring anomalies with Machine Learing(needs a plugin X-Pack) etc.. <br>
 Since Kibana provides a web UI only on a computer we are running it on and we cant get UI over SSH, I used <b>nginx</b> as a reverse proxy to be able to connect to Kibana UI on other machines.